cosmincondur/To-do-list/README.md

 5) root Core/Database -> add user and password in construct
 6) import database tables from root sql/dump.sql

-⚠️ **Attention:** Code is created to display all the notes of user with id : 1
+⚠️ **Attention:** Code is created to work with the notes from the user with id : 1

 Enjoy !